m-lab/ndt-server/spec/ndt7-protocol.md

 longer than 4096 bytes.
 Of course, both the name and the value of the URL query string MUST be valid URL-encoded UTF-8 strings.

+Clients MUST NOT send duplicate keys.
+Servers MUST abort the test if there are duplicate keys in the query string.

+The `"^server_"` prefix is reserved for the server.
+Clients MUST not send any metadata starting with such prefix.
+Servers MUST ignore all the entries that start with such prefix.

 ## Measurements message

 As mentioned above, the server and the client exchange JSON measurements